-If you will not be taking college courses during your deferral year, then your scholarship award will remain the same.
-A FAFSA submission is required again for need-based financial aid consideration, but if your financial situation remains similar, you can expect a similar financial aid award next year.
+If you will not be taking 4 or more college courses during your deferral (gap) year or semester, then your scholarship award will remain the same.
+A FAFSA submission is required again for need-based financial aid consideration, but if your financial situation remains similar, you can expect a similar financial aid offer next year.

 If you are enrolling at another college for a year, this is not considered a deferral and you will need to be reconsidered for admission, scholarship and financial aid as a transfer student.

-The Math Placement Exam (MPE) is used to place BS (Bachelor of Science) students in the appropriate initial mathematics and/or statistics course(s).
-The MPE will open online on May 15 and you can find more information here.
+The math placement exam (MPE) is used to place BS (Bachelor of Science) students in the appropriate initial mathematics and or statistics course(s).
+Spring enrollees will be contacted by your academic advisor.
+For fall semester students, please find more MPE information here.

-In consideration of the alternate grading options being offered at many institutions of higher education in response to the COVID-19 global health crisis, the Rochester Institute of Technology will award transfer credit for any coursework taken in Spring 2020 that is graded with a C or higher, Pass, or Satisfactory (or its equivalent) grade from other regionally accredited colleges or universities and specific armed services course work.
-RIT will award credit for all Pass and Satisfactory grades regardless of the external schools determination of equivalent letter grades
+In consideration of the alternate grading options being offered at many institutions of higher education in response to the pandemic, RIT will award transfer credit for any coursework taken between Spring 2020-Summer 2021 that is graded with a C or higher, Pass, or Satisfactory (or it's equivalent) grade from other regionally accredited colleges or universities and specific armed services course work.
+RIT will award credit for all Pass and Satisfactory grades regardless of the external school's determination of equivalent letter grades.